Table of Contents

 RemoteControl_GUI.mlappas well as a required Java-enabled UDP communication script

-A graphical user interface (GUI) was developed to control the fast electric vehicle charger without the BB Control software.
+A graphical user interface (GUI) was developed to control the fast electric vehicle charger without Cockpit software.
 This GUI, created using the AppDesigner tool from Mathworks, uses Ethernet communication to exchange data with the B-Box RCP.
 The figure below shows a view of the interface.
 More information on setting up such an interface is available in PN130.

 Required hardware and wiring